HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/ldap_configuration.md

 kubectl create secret generic custom-web-engine-secret --from-literal=bindUser=dx_user --from-literal=bindPassword=p0rtal4u --namespace=dxns
 ```

-## LDAP configuration using overrides (Advanced Configuration)
+## LDAP configuration using overrides (advanced configuration)

-Advanced configuration settings for LDAP can be done by using configuration overrides.
+Advanced configuration settings for LDAP can be done using configuration overrides.
 For information on how to configure LDAP using configuration overrides, refer to [DX Compose configuration changes using overrides](configuration_changes_using_overrides.md#configuring-ldap).